vegastrike/vegastrike.github.io/assets/installation.md

 The below provides some examples for individual Linux Distributions.

 Once installed there should be a `Vega Strike: Upon the Coldest Sea` shortcut available in your Desktop Environment.
-Version 0.7.0 also brings a new short cut for the `vega Strike Settings` utility.
+Version 0.7.0 also brings a new short cut for the `Vega Strike Settings` utility.

 ### Linux: Desktop Environments